Ambient Light Robustness#

 Irradiance vs. Illuminance#

-Because of the camera mainly being susceptible to invisible infrared light, the ambient light robustness is specified in terms of irradiance, a radiometric quantity suited for invisible light.
+Because of the cameras mainly being susceptible to invisible infrared light, the ambient light robustness is specified in terms of irradiance, a radiometric quantity suited for invisible light.
 Irradiance is measured in W/m².
 It refers to the light in terms of its radiant flux (power) that is received by a surface per unit area.

 In contrast to this, the perceived brightness of visible light is usually expressed as illuminance.
 This is a photometric quantity that refers to light in terms of its perceived brightness to the human eye.
 Illuminance is measured in lux (lx).